Handy4ndy/ESP32-XRPL/Little_Ledger/Micro_Ledger/microLedgerAccount/README.md

 ## Configuration

 ### WiFi Settings
-Edit the WiFi credentials in the main sketch:
+Edit the WiFi credentials in the Connection.cpp file:
 ```cpp
 const char* ssid = "YOUR_NETWORK_SSID";
 const char* password = "YOUR_NETWORK_PASSWORD";